SAP-samples/teched2023-AI284v/exercises/ex5/README.md

-# Exercise 5 - Process a work contract using Document Information Extraction and LLMs (Large Language Models)
+# Exercise 5 - Process a work contract using Document Information Extraction and LLMs

 In this exercise, you'll extract information from a custom document - in this case, a work contract.
 The Document Information Extraction service doesn't support custom document types out of the box.
 So, you'll create a custom schema to define the fields that you want to extract from the work contract document using LLMs (Large Language Models).